Big-Life-Lab/PHES-ODM/metadata.md

 -   **versions**: [Semantic versioning](https://semver.org)

-## Examples of how to generate wide and long variable and cateogory names
+## Examples of how to generate wide and long variable and category names

 ### 1) Simple viral region report